lah7/breeze-dark-icons-static/README.md

    * _White inlays looks odd compared to the original dark inlays.
 Is it just me?_
    * _This happens because the inlay use the 'text colour', which is white for Breeze Dark._
    * _White inlays are harder to read.
 It's actually because it's not a compliant foreground/background colour for accessibility._
-* [BUG 482648](https://bugs.kde.org/show_bug.cgi?id=482648) - fix symbolic icons not showing where expected, such as sidebars and toolbars.

 Plus, some of my personal preferences applied — _design tastes are subjective!_